 Program Learning Outcomes Assessment Results/Conclusion Sanitation and Safety: Demonstrate professionalism and sanitation practices as well as mise en place, organization, sense of urgency and timing in a professional kitchen.
 BAK 2302 Adv.
 Pastry Final Practical Sanitation Score: Conclusion: 9 out of 9, or 100% of students scored 80% or higher for the sanitation & organization grade.
 Conclusion: Assessment Goal/ Threshold Met Analysis: Students performed well- it was a timed practical in a competition format.
-11% earned 75%, 56% of students earned 80% or more and 33% earned 90% or higher.
+100% earned 75%.
 Most of the points taken were due to students going past their allotted time.
-Continuous Improvement Action Plan: Continue assessment as is.
+Continuous Improvement Action Plan: Continue assessment as is, as well as add more timed practices.
 Basic Baking: To apply the fundamentals of baking science to the preparation of a variety of products and to use and care for equipment normally found in the bake shop or baking area.
-BAK 1301 Final Exam: 80% of students scored 70% or higher Conclusion: Assessment Goal/Threshold Met Analysis of Results: The majority of students performed well- there are 3 or 4 students who were encouraged to ask for accommodations due to learning difficulties but did not.
+BAK 1301 Final Exam: 90% of students scored 70% or higher Conclusion: Assessment Goal/Threshold Met Analysis of Results: Most students perform well- there are 7 students we not included in these numbers because they did not take the final exam.
 All instructors gave a final review and a practice test available online for students.
 BAK 1301 Baking 1 Final Practical: 100% scored 80% or higher.
 Average Score: 82.6% Conclusion: Assessment Goal/Threshold Met Analysis of Results: All students showed competence in basic baking skills and time management skills when working in pairs to complete this exam.
-BAK 1303 Cakes and Cake Decorating Final Exam: 10 students scored 90% or higher and 90% of all students scored above 90%.
+BAK 1303 Cakes and Cake Decorating Final Exam: 31 students scored 80% or higher and 97% of all students scored above 90%.
 Conclusion: Assessment Goal/Threshold Met Analysis of Results: Students were given material to study and were reviewed on all materials prior to the test.
 They were coached on key words to include in answers and descriptions.
-BAK 1306 Artisan Breads Final Exam: 11 students scored (97.5 or above) 4 students scored below 87.5% (59%), 2 students scored 78.5.
-Average Score: 87.8% Conclusion: Assessment Goal/Threshold Met Analysis of Results: For the most part, students seem to grasp the material covered in this class.
-Artisan Bread Final Practical: The average score for final practical is 87.5%.
+BAK 1306 Artisan Breads Final Exam: 11 students scored (95% or above) 11 students scored (70% or above), 2 students did not complete the exam.
+Conclusion: Assessment Goal/Threshold Met Analysis of Results: For the most part, students score for final practical is 92%.
+Conclusion: Assessment Goal/Threshold Met Analysis of Results: For the most part, students score for final practical is 92%.
 Conclusion: Assessment Goal/Threshold Met Analysis of Results: The students did well overall on dough formulation and bread production.
 Advanced Baking: To develop more advanced decorating techniques and more complex preparation of pastry, confections and dessert products.
-BAK 1305 Candies & Chocolate Final Confection Practical: 100% of students scored an average of 89.6%.
+BAK 1305 Candies & Chocolate Final Confection Practical: 92% of students scored an average of 82.5%.
 Conclusion: Assessment Goal/Threshold Met Analysis of Results: Students successfully completed the practical and were graded on chocolate tempering, shell molding and ganache formulation.
 Students had multiple opportunities to practice techniques during the semester.
 BAK 1307 Centerpiece Final Practical and BAK 2303 Adv.
 Wedding Final Practical: 88% of the students scored 80% or higher Conclusion: Assessment Goal/Threshold Met Analysis of Results: All students successfully created cakes for their final practical.
 Nutrition: To describe characteristics, functions and food sources of major nutrients and how to maximize nutrient retention in food preparation and storage and to apply the principles of nutrient needs throughout the life cycle to menu planning and food preparation.
-BAK 2302 Judges Packet: Nutritional Analysis: 83% of students scored 75% or better on the nutritional component of their final practical.
+BAK 2302 Judges Packet: Nutritional Analysis : 90% of students scored 75% or better on the nutritional component of their final practical.
 Conclusion: Assessment Goal/Threshold Met Analysis of Results: Nutritional balance & evaluation was judged as part of their competition dessert plates: desserts were evaluated through portion size and balance of component ingredients.
+All students were successful in this regard.